odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 # CAVEATS

-**pandoc** represents documents as abstract syntax trees, and quotations are nodes in that tree.
-However, **pandoc-quotes.lua** replaces those nodes with the content of the quotation, adding proper quotation marks.
-Put another way, **pandoc-quotes.lua** pushes quotations from the syntax of a document's representation into its semantics.
-As a consequence, filters running after **pandoc-quotes** won't recognise quotes.
+**pandoc** represents documents as abstract syntax trees internally, and quotations are nodes in that tree.
+However, **pandoc-quotes.lua** replaces those nodes with their content, adding proper quotation marks.
+That is, **pandoc-quotes.lua** pushes quotations from the syntax of a document's representation into its semantics.
 That being so, you should *not* use **pandoc-quotes.lua** with output formats that represent quotes syntactically (e.g., HTML, LaTeX, ConTexT).
-Also, it should be the last or one of the last filters you apply.
+Moroever, filters running after **pandoc-quotes** won't recognise quotes.
+So, it should be the last or one of the last filters you apply.

-Support for quotation marks of different languages is incomplete and likely erroneous.
+Support for quotation marks of different languages is certainly incomplete and likely erroneous.
 See <https://github.com/odkr/pandoc-quotes.lua> if you'd like to help with this.

 **pandoc-quotes.lua** is Unicode-agnostic.